 Rides in an RV should be fun and lively.
 But if you are weighing fun over safety, think again.

 You have plenty of sitting spaces in an RV, from sofas to dining and bunks.
-You can sit anywhere in your motorhome, however, you simply can’t ignore the RV seat belt laws while on the road.
+You can sit anywhere in your motorhome.
+However, you can’t ignore the RV seat belt laws on the road.

 If you are on the open road, you have to buckle up.
-But, we are aware that not everyone knows the RV seat belt laws as they tend to vary from state to state.
+But, we are aware that not everyone knows the RV seat belt laws as they vary from state to state.

-In this article, I will make it easier for you to follow RV seat belt laws.
+I will make it easier for you to follow RV seat belt laws in this article.
 You can enjoy your life on the open road while being safe and secure at the same time.

 RV Seat Belt State Laws

-Seat belt safety, even the most luxurious motorhomes, is not different than it is in automobiles.
+Even in the most luxurious motorhomes, seat belt safety is not different than in automobiles.
 But, not all states have the same seat belt laws for RVs.

 In some states, it is only necessary for the front passengers to buckle up.
-While in others, all the passengers have to be strapped in, no matter where they’re sitting.
+In others, all the passengers must be strapped in, no matter where they’re sitting.

 So, if you are traveling across state lines, you might find yourself breaking the seatbelt laws of the new region.

-Hence, it is necessary to check the seatbelt laws of the state you’re traveling to beforehand so that you are never risking a ticket or your security.
+Hence, it is necessary to check the seatbelt laws of the state you’re traveling to beforehand, never to risk a ticket or your security.

 Primary Vs. Secondary Enforcement